talatkuyuk/next15-import-in-mdx-export/README.md

 ## Getting Started

-The application is designed **for only static export**, it will not work in development mode since we can not use middlewares during static export.
+The application is designed **for only static export**, it will not work in development mode since we can not use `proxy.ts` during static export.

 Run the production mode and open [http://localhost:3000](http://localhost:3000) with your browser.